 Now, more than ever, it will be crucial to focus on how you target key audiences.
 Use all the tools at your disposal; Google Analytics, Google Ad targeting, Facebook demographic targeting et al to capitalise on both domestic travellers and the re-opening of international travel as it happens.
 Create pre-defined audiences for individual countries so that as air corridors open up, you’re able to quickly capture any sudden surges in search traffic.
 This approach should help you allocate your hotel’s online advertising budgets more effectively, driving a stronger return on investment.

-In short, be ready to target the right customer on the right channel, with the right message at the right time.
+Be ready to target the right customer on the right channel, with the right message at the right time.

 2020 (and 2021) may well be the ‘year(s) of the staycation’.
 However, while the domestic travel market should absolutely be your focus until international travel resumes in earnest, take care in what keywords you target with both SEO (Search Engine Optimisation) and paid advertising.